CSS is not loaded, skipping JS styling functions for best readability.

 C. Audit shall be completed and the audit report submitted by the auditor to the District Board no later than the June board meeting.

-D. The Committee, working with the Director will initiate a review of the audit engagement and performance of the contracted Auditor every five years.
+D. The Committee, working with the Director will initiate a review of the audit engagement and performance of the contracted Auditor every seven years.
 Bids may be solicited as part of this review in order to ensure competitive rates.

 ——————————————————

-The Estes Valley Library Financial Management Policies were adopted and approved by the Estes Valley Public Library District Board of Trustees on November 17, 2014 and revised on September 15, 2017, November 18, 2019 and February 16, 2021.
+The Estes Valley Library Financial Management Policies were adopted and approved by the Estes Valley Public Library District Board of Trustees on November 17, 2014 and revised on September 15, 2017, November 18, 2019, February 16, 2021 and May 20, 2024.

 Up arrowBack to top